rise8-us/rise8-us/docs/practice-playbook.md

 3. Be open to new ideas and constructive criticism
 4. Sometimes pairing might not be the best approach.
 Feel free to solo when it makes sense.
 But remember, committed code requires a peer review.

-#### Mentoring

-Code reviews can be an essential function for teaching developers something new about a language, a framework, or general software design principles.
-It's always OK to leave comments that help a developer learn something new.
-Sharing knowledge is part of improving the code health of a system over time.
-Just keep in mind that if your comment is purely educational but not critical to meeting the standards described in this document, prefix it with "Nit: "or otherwise indicate that the author doesn't need to resolve it in this merge request.

-#### Resolving Conflicts

-In any conflict on a code review, the first step should always be for the developer and reviewer to reach an agreement.

-When coming to consensus becomes especially difficult, it can help to have a face-to-face meeting or a video conference between the reviewer and the author, instead of just trying to resolve the conflict through code review comments.
-(If you do this, though, make sure to record the discussion results as a comment on the merge request for future readers.)

-If that doesn't resolve the situation, the most common way to resolve it would be to escalate.
-Often the escalation path is to a broader team discussion, having a Technical Lead weigh in, asking for a decision from a maintainer of the code, or asking an Eng Manager to help.

-Don't let a merge request sit around because the author and the reviewer can't agree.

-_This section was derived, with modifications, from [Google Engineering Practices Documentation](https://github.com/google/eng-practices)_

 ## Development
 ---
 ### Test Driven Development
 Test Driven Development is software development practice.
 The process starts with authoring a failing test and then implementing the functionality required for the test to succeed.
 Often times referred to as “Red Green Refactor”, it consists of three distinct steps (red-green-refactor):

 1. Author a failing test